harshadbprajapati/sb-student-api-validation/Readme.md

 > Uses inmemory db, so no need to setup any database.

-> Separating input from API and data for storage in form of DTO and Entity.
+> Separating input for API and data for storage in form of DTO and Entity.

-> Field names in DTO and Entity are intentionally different to show mapping and error field mapping.
+> Field names in DTO and Entity are intentionally different to show field mapping and error field mapping.

 > Transforming DTO into Entity, and vice versa using ModelMapper.

-> Validation on DTO and sending field level errors.
+> Validation on DTO and sending field level errors at controller layer.

-> Validation on Entity and generating field level errors.
+> Validation on Entity and generating field level errors in service layer.

 > Transforming validation errors of Entity fields into corresponding fields of DTO.

 > Throwing appropriate exceptions from service and handling in global exception handler.

 > API Docs using springdocs, provides swagger-ui.